-Although homeowners and freestanding houses dominate the Gardens, some apartments, condos, and townhouses (ranging in price from $700 or less to $2200 or more depending on size and amenities) are available as well.
-The ultra-chic downtown/CityPlace district, on the other hand, tends to attract a mixture of affluent urbanites and young professionals.
-Featuring numerous luxury lofts and spacious condos (usually for two grand or more), CityPlace also puts residents in the hub of WPB’s shopping, dining, and nightlife attractions (courtesy of the Clematis Street District).
-“The Village,” meanwhile, is an increasingly vogue choice for singles, recent grads, and party animals of all flavors.
-Less than a ten minute drive from CityPlace, “the Village” is lined with affordable crash pads and resort-style condos that appeal mostly to residents in their 20s and 30s.
+Although freestanding houses dominate the Gardens, some apartments, condos, and townhouses (ranging in price from $700 or less to $2200 or more depending on size and amenities) are available as well.
+The downtown/CityPlace district, features numerous luxury lofts and spacious condos (usually for two grand or more), CityPlace also puts residents in the hub of WPB’s shopping, dining, and nightlife attractions (courtesy of the Clematis Street District).
+“The Village” is less than a ten minute drive from CityPlace, “the Village” is lined with affordable crash pads and resort-style condos.
 Plenty of other areas offer attractive perks as well, so be sure to comb the city thoroughly before choosing your ‘hood.

 Keep in mind that alligators roam the streets freely in West Palm Beach, devouring even the most fleet-footed of residents at will most days.
 No, not really (or at all)!
 We just wanted to see if you were still with us … and now that we know you are, we can carry on …

 Arm yourself with the basics when you’re ready to submit a leasing application.
 You’ll need proof of income, banking info, and a list of previous residences for starters.
-Many property managers charge prospective tenants a non-refundable background check fee (typically $50 or less), so if you have a history of getting evicted or you’re wanted by debt collectors in 13 states, you’ll need a generous, naïve co-signer to help you score an apartment.
-Obviously, when it’s time to make things official, read your lease carefully and don’t hesitate to ask questions, as apartment managers in WPB have different rules regarding things like pets, roommates, and hosting raves in your living room at 3 a.m.
+Many property managers charge prospective tenants a non-refundable background check fee (typically $50 or less), or have a co-signer to help you score an apartment.
+Obviously, when it’s time to make things official, read your lease carefully and don’t hesitate to ask questions, as apartment managers in WPB have different rules.

 Give your new place an in-depth inspection before settling in to make sure your appliances function, your water pressure and temperature is adequate, your plumbing works properly, and your walls, floors, and ceilings are blemish-free.
 If anything is questionable, take a picture of it and alert management immediately (before you’ve officially moved in).
 Also, bring a friend along to check it out, since an objective third party is likely to catch an imperfection that you were too busy gazing at your sweet new ocean view to notice.